cheesehero112/notes/Chihiro's Study Progress.md

 4/9/22: First day of class!
 9am - 3pm today.

 ## Coding Guru's Assignments:

+10/4/22: Sue's git lesson done up to #8 (pull request)

+9/30/22: Algo-collection design on Figma, and basic frame work done.
+Sue's git lessons done up to #6.

+9/18/22: Fetch & Display project finished!

+9/4/22: most of Assignment 4 is done (has started the React course, which is the last item of todos)

 8/22/22: Finished Assignment 3, got tweaked Assignment 4.